Money Secrets – Things I Stopped Buying to Save Money

 I told myself I deserved it after a long day at work or a stressful week.

+The problem?
 My spending always rose in line with my cravings.

 Sometimes it exceeded my budget.